gizatechxyz/giza-cli/docs/resources/models.md

 ## Retrieve Model Information

 You can retrieve detailed information about a model stored on the server using its unique model id.
-This includes its name, descrtiption, and other id:
+This includes its name, description, and other id:

 ```console
 > giza models get --model-id 1  # When we create model for you we output it in the logs so be aware